 - Specialized training that gives you applicable skills for a specific job

 - Potential for distance learning, if you live far away from your school

-RWM firmly believes that Real Work Matters and people in these professions make valuable contributions to our society every day.
-RWM offers an exhaustive database of post-secondary schools in all 50 states.
-The RWM Vocational School Database includes on-campus and online schools, along with information on getting a high school diploma online.
-RWM features schools that offer certificates, diplomas, associate degrees, and bachelor degrees in business, skilled trades, health care, technical and more.
+RWM stands for "Real Work Matters," and we believe that workers in vocational careers make valuable contributions to our society every day.
+RWM offers a large database of postsecondary schools, including vocational schools and trade schools in all 50 states.
+Our database includes both on-campus and online schools, along with information on getting a high school diploma online.
+RWM features schools that offer certificates, diplomas, associate degrees, and bachelor’s degrees in business, skilled trades, health care, technical and more.
 Search our school database by city, state, program or career interest.
-Learn more about educational requirements and schools available.

-The Federal Trade Commission (FTC) suggests that before choosing a school, students should check with the school's accrediting body to ensure proper standards are being met.
+Keep in mind, the Federal Trade Commission (FTC) suggests that before choosing a school, students should check with the school's accrediting body to ensure proper standards are being met.
 The school's catalog should have contact information for its accrediting body.
 The FTC also suggests paying special attention to the schools facilities and instructors; determining if extra costs are involved; and asking about graduation, student loan debt incurred by students, and employment rates.
 You may also wish to check with the attorney general in your state to see if the school has any complaints against it.